TobyCyan/Assistant-AI/README.md

                 *   The following image is a sample of a few messages in the reminder window.
                 *   ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/8573c9edd59350f20f7617c97f416522945470035f1c6836.png)

-                    Once the reminder has been completed automatically, the reminder bell will stop ringing and has a green tick next to it.
+                    Once the reminder has been completed, and the user decides to close the window, the reminder bell will stop ringing and has a green tick next to it.

                     ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/4322777e5f3c4b2b0351c543752357af38bb2629acc2ff66.png)